-The Geneva School exists because students need an education that orders their loves and renews their minds in preparation for service in the Kingdom of God.
+The Geneva School exists because students need an education that orders their loves and renews their minds in preparation for service in the kingdom of God.
 That is to say, we believe that education is about Christian formation from the ground up.
-A robust academic program is essential to a formative Christian education, and Geneva’s creative appropriation of the classical liberal arts delivers well on that score.
+A robust academic program is essential to a formative Christian education, and Geneva’s creative appropriation of the classical liberal arts delivers well.
 Our vision, however, extends well beyond academics.
 A Geneva education is an education for life.
 Since a flourishing human life is as much intellectual as it is social, spiritual, physical, and practical, we seek to provide an education that finds a harmony of the academic, spiritual, social, and athletic aspects of a student’s learning experience.

 When we think about academics we often have in mind a palette of subjects like mathematics, science, history, and literature.
-While these subjects are central to our academic curriculum, perhaps it will be surprising to find that physical education and the fine and performing arts are also academic areas of study at Geneva, not merely extra-curricular activities.
-The creative, the intellectual, and the athletic are integral parts of our academic curriculum.
+While these subjects are central to our academic curriculum, perhaps it will be surprising to find that physical education and the fine and performing arts are also integral academic areas of study at Geneva, not merely extra-curricular activities.
+The creative, the intellectual, and the athletic are all important parts of our academic curriculum.

 The organization of the academic information included here reflects the structure of the school itself.
-In the tradition of the great schools in the liberal arts tradition, Geneva is organized into three schools, each bearing the name of one of the the liberal arts of language that features prominently in the grades housed in that school.
+In the tradition of the great schools in the liberal arts tradition, Geneva is organized into three schools, each bearing the name of one of the liberal arts of language that features prominently in the grades housed in that school.
 The Grammar School includes grades K4–6, the Dialectic School grades 7–8, and the Rhetoric School grades 9–12.
-Although the language arts are highlighted somewhat by the names of the school, make no mistake, the mathematical arts, as well as the fine and performing arts, join them to form the fabric of the curriculum.
+Although the language arts are highlighted somewhat by the names of the school, make no mistake, the sciences, the mathematical arts, as well as the fine and performing arts, join them to form the fabric of the curriculum.